Who are mature students?

 Carefully considering your current situation will help you determine whether or not going to university is feasible, and if so, what type of degree or MA you can study and how.
 If a full-time degree isn’t manageable, we also offer part-time degrees.

 We value mature students for the enthusiasm and life skills they bring to their studies and believe that your broad life experience can give you a creative edge.
 If you’re enthusiastic and committed, then we invite you to come in for an informal conversation and personal tour where you will be able to learn more about our courses, tour our beautiful campus and talk to staff and current students about life at HCA.
 Alternatively, you are very welcome to join us at one of our virtual open days.

 Fees and Funding

-Finances can be an obstacle for our mature students, who often have to consider how funding their studies will affect their household budgets.
+Finances do not need to be an obstacle for our mature students, who often have to consider how funding their studies will affect their household budgets.